-People are often diagnosed with mild Alzheimer´s Disease facing problems with memory loss and changes in other cognitive abilities.
-Problems can include getting lost, trouble handling money and paying bills, repeating questions, taking longer to complete normal daily tasks, poor judgment, and mood and personality changes.
+People are often diagnosed with mild Alzheimer´s disease due to memory loss and changes in other cognitive abilities.
+Problems can include getting lost, having trouble handling money and paying bills, repeating questions, taking longer to complete normal daily tasks, poor judgment, and mood and personality changes.

 Moderate Alzheimer´s Disease

 In this stage, damage occurs in areas of the brain that control language, reasoning, sensory processing, and conscious thought.
 Memory loss and confusion increase, and people begin to have problems recognizing family and friends.
 They may be unable to learn new things, carry out tasks that involve multiple steps (such as getting dressed), or cope with new situations.
 They may have hallucinations, delusions, and paranoia, and may behave impulsively.